lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 Via "Move Document->Move to Other View" have the files side by side.
 To guarantee modifying the files at the correct location (line) finally activate "View->Synchronize Vertical Scrolling".
 (make sure that each scrollbar is at the top before activating that synchronize funtion)

+config_clearText.txt also contains the info about what item category actually is assigned to the main categories mentioned above.

 IMPORTANT:
 Any changes in "config_clearText.txt" WON'T have any effect on the mod's behavior.
 This file is simply to keep track of any adjustments.